pingcap/docs-tidb-operator/en/pd-recover.md

 1. Delete the Pod of the PD cluster.

-    Use the following command to set the value of `spec.pd.replicas` to `0`:
+    Execute the following command to set the value of `spec.pd.replicas` to `0`:

     {{< copyable "shell-regular" >}}